Caring.com

 Individual Therapy

 Individual therapy consists of one-on-one counseling sessions with trained professionals.
-When used as part of substance abuse treatment, individual therapy can help people understand the nature of their addiction, recognize their triggers, enhance mindfulness and improve communication with their loved ones.
+When used as part of substance use treatment, individual therapy can help people understand the nature of their addiction, recognize their triggers, enhance mindfulness, and improve communication with their loved ones.

 Medicare Coverage

-Individual therapy is covered by Medicare Part B or Medicare Advantage.
+Individual therapy is covered by Medicare Part B as well as by Medicare Advantage.

 Eligibility Requirements

-These sessions must be deemed medically necessary to treat your substance abuse disorder.
+These sessions must be deemed medically necessary to treat your substance use disorder.

 Treatment Costs

-The cost of therapy before insurance averages $60-$120 per session.
-Original Medicare pays 80% of the cost after your deductible is met.
+The cost of therapy before insurance averages $100-$200 per session.
+Original Medicare pays 80% of the cost after your Part B deductible is met.
+Costs under Medicare Advantage plans vary.

 Group Therapy

-Group therapy sessions can be conducted by one or two psychologists and there are generally between 5 and 15 participants.
-This type of therapy can help people build a support network, find accountability and put their own problems into perspective.
+Group therapy sessions can be conducted by one or two psychologists and there are generally between 5-15 participants.
+This type of therapy can help people build a support network, find accountability, and put their own problems into perspective.

 Medicare Coverage

-Medicare Part B and Medicare Advantage cover group therapy.
-Support groups are a similar concept, but they don’t necessarily have a psychologist running the session.
+Medicare Part B and Medicare Advantage cover group therapy provided by a doctor or other health care provider.
+Support groups are similar, but may not have a psychologist running the session.
 For example, 12-step programs such as Alcoholics Anonymous can be considered a type of support group.
 Costs related to support groups aren’t covered by Medicare, although many of these programs are free to attend.

 Eligibility Requirements

-Group therapy must be medically necessary for your substance abuse treatment.
+Group therapy must be medically necessary for your substance use treatment.

 Treatment costs

 Group therapy costs an average of $40-$70 per session.
-Medicare pays 80% of the cost once your deductible is met.
+Medicare pays 80% of the cost once your Part B deductible is met.
+Medicare Advantage costs vary by plan.

 SBIRT Services

-SBIRT stands for “screening, brief intervention, and referral to treatment services”.
+SBIRT stands for “screening, brief intervention, and referral to treatment services.”
 This early intervention approach is aimed at people who have nondependent substance use.
-It consists of three parts:
+SBIRT consists of three parts:

-These are effective strategies to treat substance abuse disorder before specialized or intensive help is needed.
+These are effective strategies to treat people either with a substance use disorder or people at risk of developing a substance use disorder before specialized or intensive help is needed.

 Medicare Coverage

 SBIRT is covered by Medicare Part B and Medicare Advantage.
 Medicare covers a yearly screening at no cost.
-When risky substance use behavior is identified, four brief face-to-face counseling sessions are provided.
-These are also free of charge.
+When risky substance use behavior is identified, four brief face-to-face counseling sessions are provided free of charge.

 Eligibility Requirements